brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 - Highlight(pink) - Location 3255
 Ordinarily, we represent things to ourselves through the refractory prism of subjective biases.
 These biases are shaped by our craving and attachments, which they in turn reinforce.
 We see things that we want to see; we blot out things that threaten or disturb us, that shake our complacency, that throw into question our comforting assumptions about ourselves and our lives.
 To undo this process involves a commitment to truth that is often unsettling, but in the long run proves exhilarating and liberating.
 - Note: greed hatred delusion

+- Highlight(pink) - Location 3758
+“Monks, I do not see even one other thing on account of which unarisen unwholesome qualities of mind arise and arisen unwholesome qualities of mind increase and expand so much as on account of wrong view.10
+(AN 1: xvii, 1, 3, 7, 9; I 30–32)
+Note: The three roots: delusion

 ___